massreuy/3P/md/deployment-rules.md

 ### Two types of rule ###

+Two type of rules exist :

-- Transfer rules
+- Transfer rules : they define when / where / how a file should be deployed
-- Filter rules
+- Filter rules : they define which files are eligible to the deployment

+### Composition of a filter rule ###

+Each transfer rule as 5 components :

+- The deployment step : integer (a rule is always defined for a particular step)
+- The application name filter : If the application name of your current environment matches this filter (you can use wildcards), the rule can apply
+- The application suffix filter : If the application suffix of your current environment matches this filter (you can use wildcards), the rule can apply
+- Rule type : `+` / `` (or `Include` / `Exclude`) decide if the files matching the *source path pattern* below are included or excluded from the deployment
+- The source path pattern : when deploying, if a file matches this pattern (you can use wildcards), the rule can apply

 ### Composition of a transfer rule ###

 Each transfer rule as 7 components :

-- The deployment step
+- The deployment step : integer (a rule is always defined for a particular step)
 - The application name filter : If the application name of your current environment matches this filter (you can use wildcards), the rule can apply
 - The application suffix filter : If the application suffix of your current environment matches this filter (you can use wildcards), the rule can apply
+- The deployment type : `Move` / `Copy` / `Prolib` (the file will be added to a progress library .pl) / `Ftp` (the file will be sent to an ftp server) / `Ftp`
+- Execute further rules : `yes` / `no` : yes if more rules can be applied after this one, no to stop at this rule
 - The source path pattern : when deploying, if a file matches this pattern (you can use wildcards), the rule can apply
-- The deployment type : Move, Copy, Prolib (the file will be added to a progress library .pl), Ftp (the file will be sent to an ftp server)
-- Yes/no : yes if more rules can be applied after this one, no to stop at this rule
-- The deployment target : It can either be an absolute path or a relative one; in the second case, it will be relative to the deployment base directory set for your current environment
+- The deployment target : It can either be an absolute path or a relative one; If relative, it will be relative to the deployment base directory set for your current environment

 ### Rules of the rules ###